acapela/monorepo/README.md

 It is possible to run scripts of every package from root folder of this repo.

-run `npm start` at root level to see possible scripts helper:
+Run `npm start` at root level to see possible a list of available scripts:

 ![NPM START](./docs/npm-start.gif)

 ### Running commands in scope of single package

-If you want to manually run any command in scope of package.
+It's possible to manually run any command in the scope of a package.

-Those scripts are equal:
+The following script:

 ```bash
 npm run frontend -- add react -S
 ```

-It will be equal to
+is equal to

 ```bash
 cd frontend
 npm add react -S
 ```

-Other examples might be `npm run backend -- run test:watch` etc.
+Another example might be `npm run backend -- run test:watch`, etc.

 ## Shared configuration